MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ---
 title: Mapping the Tables and Fields to Synchronize | Microsoft Docs
-description: Learn how to map tables and fields for synchronizing data between Business Central and Common Data Service.
+description: Learn how to map tables and fields for synchronizing data between Business Central and Microsoft Dataverse.
 author: bholtorf

 ms.service: dynamics365-business-central